artivis/manif/README.md

 python3 -m pip install "pybind11[global]"
 ```

-which is not recommended if we are installing with our system Python,
+Note that this is not recommended when using one's system Python,
 as it will add files to `/usr/local/include/pybind11` and `/usr/local/share/cmake/pybind11`.

 Another way is to use `CMake` to install it,

 ```terminal